Sect not Denomination

 Denomination: a recognized branch within a broader religion (e.g., Baptist, Lutheran, Methodist within Christianity).

-But, today, my dear friends, today I have relaxed and I use 'denomination' more often than, sect.
-This is simply because it IS so very often viewed negatively by others.
-The last thing I wish to do is add another burden to my fellow Christians by stirring up their anger over a word.
+But, today, my dear friends, today I have relaxed and I'm using 'denomination' more often.
+I still think in terms of sects, but because that IS so very often viewed negatively by others, well.... the last thing I wish to do is add another burden to my fellow Christians by stirring up their anger over a word.

 What concerns me now, and which I pray daily for, is the fact that they have taken to picking and choosing which of Christs expectations they intend to meet.... because, if they were to meet them all,...they'd be Catholic.